dBankCore/hivemind/README.md

 #### History

-Initially, the [steemit.com](https://steemit.com) app was powered exclusively by `steemd` nodes.
+Initially, the [dSite.io](https://dsite.io) app was powered exclusively by `dpayd` nodes.
 It was purely a client-side app without *any* backend other than a public and permissionless API node.
 As powerful as this model is, there are two issues: (a) maintaining UI-specific indices/APIs becomes expensive when tightly coupled to critical consensus nodes; and (b) frontend developers must be able to iterate quickly and access data in flexible and creative ways without writing C++.

-To relieve backend and frontend pressure, non-consensus and frontend-oriented concerns can be decoupled from `steemd` itself.
+To relieve backend and frontend pressure, non-consensus and frontend-oriented concerns can be decoupled from `dpayd` itself.
 This (a) allows the consensus node to focus on scalability and reliability, and (b) allows the frontend to maintain its own state layer, allowing for flexibility not feasible otherwise.

 Specifically, the goal is to completely remove the `follow` and `tags` plugins, as well as `get_state` from the backend node itself, and re-implement them in `hive`.
 In doing so, we form the foundational infrastructure on which to implement communities and more.